jexnator/wordpress-bitnami-lightsail-patch-migrate-update/doc/prerequisites/aws-credentials-configuration.md

 - Enter the **Access key ID** and **Secret access key** when prompted.
 - Specify your desired AWS region (e.g., `eu-central-1`).
-- Leave the default output format as `json` or choose another format if preferred.
+- When prompted for the default output format, enter `json`.

 Example configuration process: